bluething/blogging-platform-api/README.md

 ## Lesson Learned

+### About Timezone

+##### Why I choose UTC?
+* Uniform Timestamps
+Storing and interpreting all timestamps in UTC means you don’t have to worry about daylight-saving shifts or regional offsets.
+You can display user-local times in your UI by converting from UTC, but your database stays a single source of truth.
+* Environment Agnosticism
+Your development box, CI server, staging VMs, and production hosts might each be set to different OS time zones.
+If you rely on the machine’s default, you risk:
+  * Inconsistent Instant ↔ Timestamp conversions
+  * Tests passing locally but failing on CI
+  * Scheduled tasks or audit fields drifting unexpectedly after a deploy
+* Simpler Troubleshooting
+When everyone agrees “all timestamps in the system are UTC,” it’s much easier to correlate logs, trace events, and reproduce issues—no more “the server is five hours ahead” confusion.

+##### Why set MySQL’s time zone to UTC
+* Zero surprises on inserts and retrievals
+When the server is in UTC, CURRENT_TIMESTAMP columns, NOW() calls, and the JDBC driver’s conversions all use UTC.
+No more “it was 10:00 here but stored as 15:00 in the DB” confusion.
+* Consistent behavior in backups and replicas
+If you ever run cross-region replicas or take backups to import elsewhere, the timestamps remain correct without needing zone offsets.
+* Easier maintenance and debugging
+Your ops team only has to think about one time zone when inspecting slow-query logs or binlog events.

+##### Bottom-Line & Best Practice
+* Driver config alone is not enough.
+The serverTimezone parameter only tells the client how to interpret data coming from (and going to) the server.
+* Always align both sides:
+  * Set MySQL’s default_time_zone = '+00:00' in my.cnf so that server‐side functions and default timestamp columns use UTC.
+  * Keep serverTimezone=UTC in your JDBC URL so the driver matches that reality.
+  * Optionally, leave your OS in local time for system logs—but the database itself will behave in UTC.

+When both the server and the client agree on UTC, you eliminate all classes of invisible, off‐by‐zone bugs and make your timestamps rock-solid.

 ### Exception Handler
 I create a `GlobalExceptionHandler` class, a Spring Boot component—annotated with @ControllerAdvice—that sits “above” all your @RestController endpoints and intercepts any uncaught exceptions, turning them into structured HTTP responses.